AnimalGenomicsETH/superpangenome_construction/scripts/README.md

 c is the chromosomal region to visualize
 e indicates how many nodes extended from the regions for visualization

-*Note*  The batch submission should include `-R XF` for X11 forwarding, required by Bandage It will output:
+*Note*  The batch submission should include `-R XF` for X11 forwarding, required by Bandage

+Output:
 -subset graph (in gfa)
 -visualize graph from three program side by side (in comb file)
 -label of each nodes in `*labels.tsv`